 Check out the self-massage ball therapy exercises below, then get back out there and enjoy the fresh air.

-Hiker Foot Pain Relief
+Post Hike Recovery for Foot Pain Relief

 Plantar fasciitis is a common form of heel pain that shows up for hikers.
 It comes from inflammation of the fascia (taut band of connective tissue) that stretches across the sole of your foot.